 Book.
 The principality drafts an esoteric record in their tome.
-Target creature must save vs. spells or is unable to repeat the same action for the next 1d4 rounds.
+Target creature must save vs. wands or is unable to repeat the same action for the next 1d4 rounds.

 Type V: Galgalim

-Galgalim are the Cthulhoid “biblically accurate” angels that everyone gets hyped about.
+Galgalim are the Cthulhoid “biblically accurate” angels that everyone gets so hyped about.
 Burning wheels within wheels, countless wobbling eyes, wings that unfold in Escher-like patterns.
 The turning of their wheels and the chanting of their many mouths causes the ascended principle of cosmic Law to emanate throughout the universe.
 They bare a terrible significance in the workings of the planar cosmos, and their duties are so utterly incomprehensible to mortal minds they can only be approximated through direct revelation.
-Still, they are recognized and revered by the earthly forces of Law, and are honored as patrons to many churches and institutions of Law.
-Whole libraries can be filled with the musty tomes and dense scripture devoted to recording and explaining the importance of their deeds, all of which is written in intricate word squares and ideograms that are characteristic of Lawful doctrinal texts.
+Still, they are recognized and revered by the earthly forces of Law, and are honored as patrons to many churches and institutions.
+Whole libraries can be filled with the countless musty tomes of dense scripture devoted to recording and explaining the importance of their deeds, all of which are written in intricate word squares and ideograms that are characteristic of the weirder Lawful doctrinal texts.
 Galgalim serve as the symbolic counterpart to the ancient chaos demons that turn mortal men insane merely by being made aware of their existence.

 HD: 12 AC: 0 Move: 300’ (teleport) Morale: 10 Attack: 1d10 x 3 (in a manner that is most thematically appropriate, i.e. laser beams, columns of flame, locust plagues, etc.)

 A galgal can call forth another angel of types I-IV twice per day.
 Once per day, it can cure any disease, neutralize any poison, remove any curse, restore a lost or crippled limb, or reverse any mutation or similar affliction.
-They can issue Quests (as per the spell) as many times as they wish, with unwilling lawful creatures saving at a -4 penalty.
+It can issue Quests (as per the spell) as many times as it wishes, with unwilling lawful creatures saving at a -4 penalty.
 The quests they give are arduous and require great sacrifice, such as destroying the hand of Vecna by affixing it to your arm and then dousing it in the stygian river of the Underworld.